 Hospira helps hospitals heal the hurting.
-The company makes specialty injectable pharmaceuticals (primarily generics) including cardiovascular, anesthesia, oncology, and anti-infective therapies, as well as the related drug delivery systems such as prefilled syringes.
-The firm's more complicated medication delivery systems include electronic drug pumps, infusion therapy devices, and related medication management software.
-In addition, Hospira makes some IV nutritional solutions and provides contract manufacturing services.
+The firm makes specialty injectable pharmaceuticals (primarily generics) including cardiovascular, anesthesia, oncology, and anti-infective therapies, as well as related drug delivery systems such as prefilled syringes.
+Its more complicated medication delivery systems include electronic drug pumps and related medication management software.
+In addition, Hospira makes IV nutritional solutions and provides contract manufacturing services.
 Key customers include hospitals, alternate site facilities (such as nursing and outpatient surgical care facilities), wholesalers, and other drug manufacturers.
 Pfizer acquired Hospira for some $17 billion in 2015.

-The US market accounts for about 80% of Hospira's annual revenues but the company's reach covers more than 70 countries on five continents.
-The company markets its products in other portions of the Americas, the Asia Pacific region, and the EMEA (Europe, Middle East, and Africa) region.
-It also runs 14 manufacturing facilities globally, with its North Carolina, Texas, Kansas, Costa Rica, India, and Australia (Victoria) locations account for the majority of output.
-The firm also outsources some production to third-party suppliers.
-Hospira performs its product development efforts at a handful of research facilities in the US, as well as in Australia, Italy, and India overseas.
+The US market accounts for most of Hospira's annual revenues but the company's reach covers more than 70 countries on five continents.
+The company markets its products in other portions of the Americas, the Asia/Pacific region, and the EMEA region.
+It also runs 15 manufacturing facilities globally.
+The firm outsources some production to third-party suppliers.

 Sales and Marketing

 In addition to a direct sales force, Hospira operates marketing and distribution centers across the US.

 For existing customers, it offers a variety of online self-service tools.

 In the EMEA and Asia/Pacific regions, the company primarily serves hospitals and wholesalers via individual contracts.